gauravtayal0/go-designpattern/Singleton/README.md

-### Singleton is one of the most common and simplest design patterns in terms of its class diagram.
-Infact diagram just holds a single class.

 # Wikipedia defines Singleton Pattern as:

 In software engineering, the singleton pattern is a software design pattern that restricts the instantiation of a class to one *single instance*.
 This is useful when exactly one object is needed to coordinate actions across the system.